XRPLF/xrpl-dev-portal/websocket_api.md

 ### Caution on Errors ###

 When your request results in an error, the entire request is copied back as part of the response, so that you can try to debug the error.
 However, this also includes any secrets that were passed as part of the request.
-Be very careful when sharing error messages not to accidentally expose important account secrets to others.
+When sharing error messages, be very careful not to accidentally expose important account secrets to others.

 ## Specifying a Ledger Instance ##